 However, as I mentioned before, many times we can not find what causes the hives.
 It may be that a person’s body is producing antibodies that irritate some of the inflammatory cells, causing them to produce proteins which lead to hives.

 Then we just try to treat the hives, even though we don’t know the cause.
-The first medication that we use is antihistamines, some of which can be bought over the counter.
+The first medication that we use is an antihistamine, some of which can be bought over the counter.
 Many times we need to increase the dose to the higher than normal.
-If antihistamines don’t work, we can add on additional medications such as antacids, like Pepcid.
-However, I would like to stress the importance of seeing an allergist or another doctor for the evaluation of hives that happen daily.
+If antihistamines don’t work, there are other therapies such as an injectable prescription.
+However, I would like to stress the importance of seeing an allergist or another doctor for this condition.